jshaker000/mandlebrot_explorer/README.md

 ### Customization:

-To customize, copy *src/config.cpp.def* into *src/config.cpp* and make your edits there
+To customize, copy *src/config.cpp.def* into *src/config.cpp* and make your edits there, then rerun the above build commands.
+Note that running *make clean* will delete your custom *src/config.cpp* file

 *src/config.cpp* is in the .gitignore, so you can edit without worrying about syncing with the repo.